kanitvural/aws-data-science-data-engineering-mlops-infra/multi_agent_llm/data/README.md

 ### 💡 About This Project

-This comprehensive AWS infrastructure project was designed and developed by **Kanit Vural** to provide a complete solution for data science, data engineering, and MLOps workflows on AWS.
-It combines best practices in cloud architecture, automation, and scalability — serving as a reusable reference for real-world, production-grade data platforms.
+This project was architected and developed by Kanit Vural as a complete, production-grade AWS data and AI platform.
+It unifies data engineering, analytics, machine learning, and MLOps using scalable cloud-native patterns and automation.
+The platform is designed not only as a real-world solution but also as a reusable reference architecture for modern data teams.

 ### Project Structure Overview